gnocchixyz/gnocchi/doc/source/basic.rst

 Gnocchi is a service for managing a set of resources and storing metrics about them.
-It allows its users to create resources (servers, images, volumes…) with properties (name, URL, flavors…) and to associate those resources with entities (CPU usage, bandwidth…) that are going to metered.
+It allows its users to create resources (servers, images, volumes…) with properties (name, URL, flavors…) and to associate those resources with metrics (CPU usage, bandwidth…) that are going to metered.

 The point of Gnocchi is to provide this service and its features in a scalable and resilient way.
 Its functionalities are exposed over an HTTP REST API.